kanad13/MCP-Server-for-Hashing/README.md

 ## Installation

-This section covers installing the `hashing-mcp` package into a virtual environment, which is necessary if you plan to run the server directly using Python.
+This section covers installing the `hashing-mcp-server` package into a virtual environment, which is necessary if you plan to run the server directly using Python.
 If you only plan to use Docker, you can skip this section, but you will need Docker installed.

 **(Choose one method: `uv` or `pip`)**